InnovateLabsX/FasalSathi/README.md

-# FasalSaathi - Agricultural Companion App 🌾
+# FasalSathi - Agricultural Companion App 🌾

 > **Smart Agricultural Assistant for Farmers in India**

-FasalSaathi is a comprehensive Android application designed to empower farmers with modern technology, providing weather information, AI-powered agricultural guidance, and smart farming recommendations.
+FasalSathi is a comprehensive Android application designed to empower farmers with modern technology, providing weather information, AI-powered agricultural guidance, and smart farming recommendations.

 ## 🌟 Features